somewhatlurker/diva_fontmap_tools/guides/selecting_fonts.md

 Non-English versions can be patched to enable proportional font support.
 The included `proportional_main_font.p` patch does this for AFT's main 24px fonts.

+To make fonts that work well with unpatched Japanese and English versions of games, use fixed width fonts in conjuction with `--sega_style_proportional` to add proportional rendering information to a fixed width font like the official ones.

 To tell whether your font is fixed width or proportional, write out a line of English text and another line filled with